A Manin-Mumford theorem for the maximal compact subgroup of a universal vectorial extension of a product of elliptic

 \section{Introduction}

 The Manin-Mumford conjecture predicts that the intersection of a subvariety of a commutative algebraic group with the torsion points of the group is, in a precise sense, controlled by the group structure.
-This conjecture, in its original form, was proved by Raynaud \cite{Raynaud1}, \cite{Raynaud2}, and the general form was proved by Hindry \cite{Hindry}.
+This conjecture, was proved by Raynaud \cite{Raynaud1}, \cite{Raynaud2}, and the general form was proved by Hindry \cite{Hindry}.
 There are now several proofs, see for instance \cite{Hrushovski}, \cite{PZ}.
-More recently, Corvaja, Masser and Zannier investigated the intersection of a subvariety with the euclidean closure of the torsion points in a commutative algebraic group over the complex numbers.
+More recently, Corvaja, Masser and Zannier \cite{CMZ} investigated the intersection of a subvariety with the euclidean closure of the torsion points in a commutative algebraic group over the complex numbers.
 This euclidean closure forms the maximal compact subgroup of the algebraic group.
-They focused in particular on the case of additive extensions of elliptic curves.
+They considered in particular the case of additive extensions of elliptic curves.

-For an abelian variety $\mathcal A$ over $\C$ of dimension $g$, there is an extension $\mathcal U$ of $\mathcal A$ by the vector group $\G_a^g$ such that every other extension of $\mathcal A$ by a vector group is a pushout of $\mathcal U$ \cite[Prop.
-2.3]{Brion}.
-This extension is unique up to isomorphism and called the universal vectorial (or additive) extension of $\mathcal A$.
-For each abelian subvariety $\mathcal A'$ of $\mathcal A$ there exists a universal vectorial extension $\mathcal U'$ of $\mathcal A'$ that is contained in $\mathcal U$.
-This $\mathcal U'$ is then unique.
-These groups $\mathcal U'$ together with their torsion translates are closed under intersections.
-We will focus on the case that our abelian variety is $\mathcal E=E_1^{g_1}\times \cdots \times E_n^{g_n}$, a product of elliptic curves.
-Let $g=g_1+\ldots +g_n$.
-We write $\mathcal G $ for the universal vectorial extension of $\mathcal E$ and write $\mathcal C$ for the maximal compact subgroup of this extension.
-Throughout this article all algebraic varieties are defined over the complex numbers.
-Our main result is an extension of a result due to Corvaja, Masser and Zannier.
+For an abelian variety $A$ over $\C$ of dimension $g$, there is an extension $\E(A)$ of $A$ by the vector group $\G_a^g$ such that every other extension of $A$ by a vector group is a pushout of $\E(A)$.
+This extension is unique up to isomorphism and called the universal vectorial (or additive) extension of $A$.
+For each abelian subvariety $B$ of $A$ there exists a universal vectorial extension $\E(B)$ of $B$ that is contained in $\E(A)$.
+This $\E(B)$ is then unique.
+These groups $\E(B)$ together with their translates are closed under intersections.
+We will focus on the case that our abelian variety is a product of elliptic curves.